Australian is 20th fatality in New Zealand volcano eruption

-WELLINGTON, New Zealand (AP) — A man who died in an Australian hospital became the 20th casualty of a New Zealand volcano eruption more than a month ago, officials said on Monday.
+WELLINGTON, New Zealand (AP) — An Australian man who was injured in a volcanic eruption in New Zealand more than a month ago has died, becoming the 20th victim of the disaster, officials said Monday.

-The victim was one of three Australians transferred to the Alfred Hospital in Melbourne, Australia, after the Dec.
-9 eruption at White Island.
+Paul Browitt and his two daughters were caught in the Dec.
+9 eruption on White Island.
+The body of Krystal Browitt, 21, was among six recovered from the island in the days after the eruption.

+Paul Browitt and his daughter Stephanie Browitt, 23, survived the eruption and were transferred to Alfred Hospital in their hometown of Melbourne three days after the disaster.

-A police statement confirmed the man, whose name has not been released, died on Sunday night as a result of injuries from the eruption.
-A hospital statement said the man had been critically ill.
+A police statement confirmed Paul Browitt died on Sunday night as a result of injuries from the eruption.
+A hospital statement said he had been critically ill.

+Maria Browitt, the wife and mother of the victims, had remained on a ship while her family took a day trip to the island.

+Of 23 victims who remain in hospitals in New Zealand and Australia, at least five are listed as in critical condition, health authorities said.
+Authorities won’t comment on the conditions of two victims in Sydney at the request of relatives.

+Alfred Hospital said it was continuing to give specialized burn care to two volcano victims transferred there.
+They are Stephanie Browitt and Lisa Dallow, 48, of Adelaide.

-The hospital is continuing to give specialized burn care to the two other patients transferred there.
-One is in critical condition and the other is in stable condition, the hospital said.
+The hospital said one of the patients was in critical condition and the other was in stable condition.
+The hospital would not say which of the women was critical.

+Dallow’s husband Gavin Dallow, 53, and daughter Zoe Hosking, 25, were killed on the island.

 White Island, also known by its Maori name, Whakaari, is the tip of an undersea volcano about 50 kilometers (30 miles) off New Zealand’s North Island and was a popular tourist destination before the eruption.
 Many of those killed and injured were from the Royal Caribbean cruise ship Ovation of the Seas.